strategicdata/pmhc-mds-spec/doc/faqs.rst

 However, the auto :ref:`password-recovery` process available to you via the MDS login screen is the preferred method of password retrieval.

-If your email address has changed, it is important that you update your account or notify a user with the User Management role or the PMHC helpdesk so that your records can be updated.
+If your email address or mobile number has changed, it is important that you update your account.
+See :ref:`Updating-your-details`.
+If you can't access your profile, contact the PMHC helpdesk so that your records can be updated.
 When contacting the PMHC helpdesk you will be asked to arrange for a :ref:`letter-of-authority` stating the change(s) and this must then be sent to Strategic Data via fax or scan/email as documented above.

 .. _password-recovery: